 The Faster Your Site Loads, The BetterIf visitors are waiting for your website to load for 5 seconds ore even longer, you’ve got an uphill battle before you’ve even started.
 You website needs to load quickly.
 Really quickly.

-Usually, sites take a long time to load because they’re poorly coded, and/or rife with unoptimized images, videos, and other detritus.
-But also take a look at the company that hosts the site – not all web hosting providers are the same.
+Take a look at the company that hosts your site – not all web hosting providers are the same.
 If your business is reliant on your website to any degree – the case for most businesses today – don’t trust your site to a sub-par hosting provider.

 I could get technical here and talk about asynchronous script loading, CDNs, caching, php7,or HTTP/2.
 But your best course of action is to speak with your website design person/company and get them to sort things out.
 (If they come up short, you can always contact us for a free audit.
 Yes, free – as in beer).